lnbits/boltz/README.md

 ## ![Pay Onchain TX](https://imgur.com/r2UhwCY.png)

-3. After you sent the exact amount of onchain bitcoin to this address, Boltz will pay your invoice and the sats will appear in your wallet.
+3. After you sent the exact amount of onchain bitcoin to this address, Boltz will pay your lightning invoice and the sats will appear in your wallet.

 ## Refund of Swap In (Onchain -> Lightning)